 Over the last 10 years, neti pots have become highly popular with people who have sinus problems.
 They are also used for relieving symptoms of a cold and various allergies.

-The United States Food and Drug Administration (FDA) warns that if they are not used correctly, the user runs a risk of developing serious infections, even potentially fatal ones.
+However, it also warns that if people do not use neti pots correctly, they run the risk of developing serious infections, even potentially fatal ones.

-With its roots in Indian Ayurvedic medicine, nasal irrigation and possible devices for administering the treatment were first introduced to Western medicine by The Lancet journal in 1902.
-In a survey of 330 primary care physicians, 87 percent advised that they recommend SNI to people that visit for one or more conditions.
+With its roots in Indian Ayurvedic medicine practices, nasal irrigation and possible treatments for administering were first introduced to Western medicine by The Lancet journal in 1902.
+Since then,

 The FDA says it is informing doctors, other healthcare professionals, device makers, and users about safe practices when using these devices.